 The design and production quality are superlative.

-Comfortable shoulder, elbow, hip and knee armour is included (though not removable as far as I’ve been able to discover).
+Comfortable shoulder, elbow, hip and knee armour is included.

 Both the jacket and trousers are blessed with plenty of good-sized pockets.